 Notre Dame College provides these auxiliary aids and academic adjustments free of charge to eligible students with a documented disability.
 Eligibility is dependent on the impact of the impairment on the individual and is verified by documentation by a qualified professional.
 To learn more, please visit the Dwyer Learning Center page.

 Students with a documented learning disability looking for an enhanced support program that goes above and beyond Section 504 requirements may apply to the the Thrive Learning Center.
 The Thrive Learning Center is a fee-based program.
 Students must first be admitted to Notre Dame College before applying to the Thrive Learning Center.
 To learn more, please visit the Thrive Learning Center.

 Office Location: Student Success Center, Administration Building, 2nd Floor

 Director of the Thrive Learning Center

-Office Location: Academic Support Center, Regina Hall, 2nd Floor
+Office Location: Thrive Learning Center, Regina Hall, 2nd Floor